 222 Merchandise Mart Plaza | River North

-Wednesday – Sunday | Approximately 15 minutes after sundown
+Wednesday – Sunday | Runs approximately every 15 minutes after sundown

-While Art on theMart is not a traditional museum, the permanent public art space does exhibit works of site-specific art pieces by world-renowned artists.
-The largest permanent digital art projection in the world is located in the heart of downtown along the Chicago River on the famous Merchandise Mart facade.
-It displays local and international works and is free and accessible to all.
-The projects are visible ten months out of the year and run for two hours a night, with expanded nightly viewing seven nights a week from May to September.
-Check out the fall programming for Art on theMart here.
+See art outside museum walls at Art on theMart.
+This is a non-traditional museum that is free and open to the public.
+The permanent public art space is the largest permanent digital art projection in the world and is located in the heart of downtown along the Chicago River on the famous Merchandise Mart facade.
+The projections are year-round, and run for two hours a night, with expanded nightly viewing seven nights a week from May to September.
+See what’s new at Art on theMart here.

-2. Museum of Contemporary Photography
+4. Museum of Contemporary Photography

 600 South Michigan Ave. | South Loop

 Monday – Sunday | 10:00 a.m. – 5:00 p.m.

 The Museum of Contemporary Photography (MoCP ) is a college art museum located at Columbia College Chicago.
 The photography museum is an international hub for artists and diverse communities.
 The museum boasts groundbreaking exhibitions and programming that push the conversation of the artistic, cultural, and political roles of photography in our world today.
 Admission to the museum is free.
 For current and future exhibitions at the MoCP, visit the website.

 5. Busy Beaver Button Museum

 Monday – Friday | 10:00 a.m. – 4:00 p.m.